wangyang199897/CD-Loop/README.md

 ```
 [output directory]  Output file saving path
 ```
-There are four subfolders in the output folder
+There are seven subfolders in the output folder
 ```
 /bigmatrix                              Convert interaction frequencies to a large matrix